-- ullet T or a superinterface of T is annotated with an annotation denoting a constant identical to the constant ullet proxy defined in dart:core.
+- ullet T or a superinterface of T is annotated with an annotation denoting a constant identical to the constant @proxy defined in dart:core.
 Or - T is Type, e is a constant type literal and the class corresponding to e has a static method or getter named m.

-If i is a getter invocation, the static type of i is:
+The static type of i is:

-- The declared return type of T.m, if T.m exists. - The declared return type of m, if T is Type, e is a constant type literal and the class corresponding to e has a static method or getter named m. - The type dynamic otherwise.
+- The declared return type of T.m, if T has an accessible instance getter named m. - The declared return type of m, if T is Type, e is a constant type literal and the class corresponding to e declares an accessible static getter named m. - The static type of function T.m if T has an accessible instance method named m. - The static type of function m, if T is Type, e is a constant type literal and the class corresponding to e declares an accessible static method named m - The type dynamic otherwise.